MathewT/aws-certified-developer/IAM.md

 AWS IAM manages **users** and their level of access to the AWS console.

-## Users
+## Main Features
 1. Centralized control of the AWS account
 1. Shared access to the AWS account
 1. Granular permissions to users to specifc services and levels for services
 1. Identity Federation including Facebook, Active Directory, LinkedIn, etc.)
 1. Multifactor Authentication for console access
 1. Temporary access to resources.
 E.g allow web or mobile users temporary access to DynamoDb or S3 to store data.
 1. PCI/DSS compliance.
-Compliance required for services accepting online payments
+Compliance required for services accepting online payments and storing credit card data

+## Users
+1. Users are people who access the console or account resources
 1. IAM is universal, does not apply to regions.
 1. New users have NO permissions when first created.
 1. New users are assigned Access Key ID and Secret Access Key when first created.